AlCalzone/node-tradfri-client/README.md

 ```

 ### Handle errors
 The `"error"` event gets emitted when something unexpected happens.
-The callback has the following form.
+The callback has the following form:
 ```TS
 type ErrorCallback = (e: Error) => void;
 ```